CillianJennings/SnowdropsProject/README.md

 DenisJ123 = CiaraC03

-Ellen signed in with two account: 1. ellenmcintyre and ellenmcintyre123
+Ellen signed in with two accounts: ellenmcintyre and ellenmcintyre123

 Chinonso Account is the G00403720

+Remainging tasks to complete:
+Interface
+Testing